irabinovitch/clj-datadog/README.md

 ### Counters

-You can use either amount or DataDog tags or both.
+You can use either amount or Datadog tags or both.
 Decrements are completely symmetrical to increments but with negative values.